 Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

-With the sad news that Outdoor Inc. is pulling the plug on shooting new Warren Miller movies, it’s good to know so many others — like Teton Gravity Research — have taken the snow sports film baton and run so far with it over the years.
+With the sad news that Outdoor Inc. is pulling the plug on shooting new Warren Miller movies — at least for this season — it’s good to know so many others — like Teton Gravity Research — have taken the snow sports film baton and run so far with it over the years.

 I’ve got a special place in my heart for the late, great Miller, who lived in Vail for 10 years and started his syndicated column at the Vail Daily, where I used to edit it.

-So now that Outside has junked SKI Magazine, relegating it to digital-only status, and scrapped new versions of the Miller film (although supposedly they’ll use archival footage for a “new” 2024 film), I have a special, dark place in my heart for the god-awful media conglomerate.
+So now that Outside has junked SKI Magazine, relegating it to digital-only status, and scrapped new versions of the Miller film (although supposedly they’ll use archival footage for a “new” 2023 film and shoot something new for 2024), I have a special, dark place in my heart for the god-awful media conglomerate.

-I’m sure those films were expensive (reportedly approaching close to eight figures to shoot), and COVID-19 changed how we go to theaters, but there has to be a way to better honor an 80-year-old institution.
+I’m sure those films were expensive (reportedly approaching close to eight figures to shoot), and COVID-19 changed how we go to theaters, but there has to be a way to better honor a nearly 80-year-old institution.

 One of my greatest skiing experiences was hanging with the Warren Miller crew at Points North in Cordova, Alaska, in 2005 trying to drink it blue so we could all go heli-skiing the next day.
 Never happened and wound up in Valdez, where we got the goods.

-Sad to think that those shoots won’t be happening anymore.
+Sad to think that those shoots won’t be happening to that extent anymore.